neolay/dynaverse/README.md

 # Dynaverse Experimental
-#### Dynaverse now is a set of Microverse worlds to help and encourage kids to explore the world of programming in Metaverse that comprise the Snap<em>!</em> interface for creating and running card's scripts.
+#### Dynaverse at the present stage is a set of Microverse worlds to help and encourage kids to explore the world of programming in Metaverse that comprise the Snap<em>!</em> interface for creating and running card's scripts.

 ## Installation